Customer loyalty is a measure of how satisfied your customers are and how likely they are to share their experience with others:

 If any of the numbers in the KPIs is below your expectations, then it’s time to optimize the tactics.

-Improving customer loyalty at any time is an effort, but during the COVID-19 pandemic, it is especially tough.
+Improving customer loyalty at any time is an effort, but during periods of slow economic growth, such as recessions, it is especially tough.
 During this difficult time, it will require special efforts from your side.
 The 14 tactics mentioned above can help you retain your existing customers and boost word-of-mouth marketing to gain new ones.
 Make sure to measure the results and optimize the tactics accordingly.